r4ch45/aboutme-readme/README.md

 # Howdy, I'm Rachel!

 This document is a short intro to hopefully give us a leg up when working together, it by no means replaces building our relationship but I hope it helps introduce you to some of my quirks up front!
+Props to Adnan Fiaz and Sam Young for the idea.

 # Overview